 Children and youth

-This data does not cover the children who do not make it to school.
+This data does not cover the children who are not in school.
 Surveys that are carried out at people's homes can capture the skills of both children who attend school and those who do not.

-For instance, the below graphs look at different regions in India and Pakistan, based on citizen-led assessments.
+For instance, the graphs below look at different regions in Pakistan and rural India, based on citizen-led assessments.

 The red lines show the percentage of children in school that have basic reading skills by grade, while the blue lines show the percentage of all children who have basic reading skills, whether in school or not by the age that corresponds to their grade.

 The gaps between the two lines are a reminder that in countries with high out-of-school rates, policy makers get only a partial picture if they only monitor learning of those in school.
 It is important to note that the monitored level of skill is at a very low level.
 Even in the best performing regions, at least some adolescents in secondary school cannot read a grade 2 text.